authenticsebastian/git-cheatsheet/git-cheatsheet.md

  `git config --global --unset credential.helper`

+## Removing file from tracking

+* If file was committed once but we want to remove it from tracking, the following command will do:

+ `git update-index --assume-unchanged <file>`

+* To revert it:

+ `git update-index --no-assume-unchanged path/to/file`

 ## Getting rid of `.idea`

 If someone committed and pushed `.idea` folder to the repo, it will become problematic.
 This is the solution: